Sui Generis

-Sui Generis is one of the most influential rock bands in Argentine history, enjoying enormous success and popularity during the first half of the 1970s and a following that lasts to the present throughout South America.
-Its youthful songs, classical at sing-along gatherings, became hymns for successive generations of Argentines and are part of the national cultural landscape.
-Charly Garcia was author of most ot the songs and arrangements, which went from the simple folk style guitar, piano and flute (incorporating small elements of classical music, taking advantage of Garcia's conservatory training) of their greatest hits in the first and second album, to the more developed symphonic/prog rock of their last concept album.
-Sui Generis disbanded on September 5, 1975, in a mythical concert which was turned into a popular record and film, and, despite concerts that took place in 1980 and 2001, a permanent re-formation has been ruled out.
+Sui Generis was an influential country band from Argentina formed by musicians Charly García and Nito Mestre.
+Active during the first half of the 1970s, the band's success earned it a lasting following throughout South America.

+The band's repertoire, composed and arranged in most part by García, went from their earlier, simple country-style guitar tunes that incorporated small elements of classical music (taking advantage of Garcia's conservatory training) to their more developed symphonic/prog rock sound of their later releases.
+Their youthful songs, a staple at sing-along gatherings, became an ingrained part of Argentina's cultural landscape.

+Sui Generis disbanded on September 5, 1975, following a concert which was later published on video and as a separate record.
+Despite sporadic concerts in 1980 and 2001, there are no hints of a permanent re-formation of the band.

 Early years

 Sui Generis was formed in 1969 from the merger of two bands: To Walk Spanish, originally led by Charly García and The Century Indignation, originally led by Nito Mestre.
 The newly formed band's members were Charly (piano), Nito (flute), Alberto Rodríguez (drums), Alejandro Correa (bass guitar) (later replaced by Rolando Fortich), Juan Carlos Bellia (guitar) and Carlos Piégari (guitar and vocals).

 In its early life, Sui Generis experimented with psychedelic music but would eventually refine and change its sound and is now generally classified as folk-rock.
 Infamously, at Sui Generis' first big performance, none of the members but Charly and Nito appeared.
 Despite the poor showing, they went ahead with the show, García playing the piano, with Nito accompanying on the flute.
 Amazingly, the audience still loved them.
 García's simple songs of adolescence contained substantial poetic elements that showed through the limited instrumentation.
 After this they decided to continue as a duet with Charly composing songs and playing the piano, Nito playing the flute and both at vocals and guitar.

 Soon after Sui Generis started to gain fame, García, then 20 years old, had to take a break from the band to fulfill his mandatory military service.
 Unhappy in the service, he pulled outrageous stunts, such as reportedly taking a corpse in a wheelchair for a walk in the sun because "he was too pale".
 Eventually, García swallowed a large dose of amphetamines and faked a heart attack, in an apparent attempt to cut short his military service.
 Garcia was hospitalized, and it was there that he composed two of the band's most famous songs: "Botas Locas" ("Crazy boots"), censored when first released, and "Canción para mi muerte" ("Song for my death").
 Garcia was released from the military due to "mental health problems".

 In 1972, Sui Generis released its first LP, Vida (Life), which became instantly popular, especially among Argentine teenagers.
 Confesiones de Invierno (Winter Confessions), their second LP, was released in 1973.
 This album had higher production values and better studio equipment and was also a huge commercial success.